Keeping Snakes as Pets in Brisbane, Queensland: A Responsible Guide

 Understanding the Legal Requirements in Queensland

-In Queensland, all native snakes are protected under the Nature Conservation Act 1992.
-This means you cannot simply take a snake from the wild and keep it as a pet.
-To legally keep a snake, you must hold a Queensland Recreational Wildlife Licence (RWL).
+In Queensland, native snakes are protected under the Nature Conservation Act 1992.
+You cannot take a snake from the wild and keep it as a pet.
+To own a snake legally, you need a Queensland Recreational Wildlife Licence (RWL).

-For beginners, this usually starts with a Recreational Wildlife Licence (Reptile and Amphibian – R1 or R2), which allows you to keep certain non-venomous species.
+Beginners typically start with a Recreational Wildlife Licence (Reptile and Amphibian - R1 or R2) for approved non-venomous species.
 More advanced licences are required for additional species or larger collections.

 Snakes must be: